 Yes, you love to sing!
 Now can you say that?
 Actually, can you sing that?

 This affirmation not only helps you to actually believe in your vocal prowess, but also assists with creating your range.

 Now, you should start at a low Bb3, and sing “I love to sing!” with a big smile on your face, because this will help your mind create a happy tune, one that is clear and bright.

 Start at the root, hit the octave, then come back down.
-This singing exercise helps you test your range, thus it should be done fast and all in one breath.
+This singing exercise helps you test and extend your vocal range, thus it should be done fast and all in one breath.

 Nasty nays are done by using the word 'nay’ on a bratty sound.
 This singing exercise, much like lip trills and straw glides, helps with cord closure too.